Albonycal/dotfiles/README.md

 ### Apps that I use
 - Neovim (Text Editor)
 - i3wm (Window Manager)
+- dwm (Build will be on github soon)
 - picom (compositor)
 - kitty (terminal & sometimes guake as a dropdown terminal)
 - Firefox & Ungoogled chromium (web browser)